 Semester/academic year students may stay with a host family or in a private student residence hall in the university quarter.
 Please note that space in the residence hall is limited and AMIDEAST cannot guarantee placement there; it is particularly difficult to secure residence hall rooms for male students.
 Both options provide immersion into Moroccan culture, albeit from very different perspectives.
 All summer program students are placed with host families.

-Host families provide students with a window into Moroccan culture; this unique experience will give you a view into the important role family plays in Moroccan society as well as how local community affects family life.
+Quality host families provide students with a window into Moroccan culture; this unique experience will give you a view into the important role family plays in Moroccan society as well as how local community affects family life.
 Living in the residence hall provides insight into Moroccan university culture.
 Students who select the residence hall option will have a Moroccan roommate who is not necessarily associated with AMIDEAST.
 Students are encouraged to practice speaking Arabic and French with their host families or roommates as much as possible.

 Once accepted to the program, you will be asked to provide AMIDEAST with information about your hobbies and preferences which will help us pair you with a complementary roommate.